GeniusDai/cppev/examples/README.md

 ### 3. IO Event Loop

-Use the original event loop (not reactor) to connect via tcp / udp.
+Use the original event loop to connect via tcp / udp.

 * Usage